Sahil0234/ImageSegmentation/README.md

 It is worth playing with the number of iterations, low numbers will run quicker.

 The result is an over-segmented image.
 With the correct parameters, it can be used to partition an image for further processing.
-Here is an example of that: [Make3D](http://make3d.cs.cornell.edu/index.html)

 ## Output
 ![Burma](output/burma.jpg)